Jodistroyer/UAL-CCI-Data-Visualization-Toilet/README.md

 # UAL-CCI-Data-Visualization-Toilet
-3D Toilet Germ Data Visualization by Wong Jo-Hann
+3D Toilet Bacteria Data Visualization by Wong Jo-Hann

 - Made with HTML, CSS and Javascript
 - Should run smoothly on web browser